24/7 Admissions | Call Now: (800) 939-6636

 There are Many Benefits to Participating in a 12-Step Program

-1. You will make new, sober friends who will support you and encourage you on your recovery journey.
+1. You will make new, sober friends who will support and encourage you on your recovery journey.

-2. By working the 12-Steps, you will find a new way to live without drugs and alcohol.
+2. By working the 12 Steps, you will find a new way to live without drugs and alcohol.

 4. You will enjoy an active social life.
-12-Step fellowships have regular events like BBQs, dances, speaker jams, and conventions.
+12-step fellowships have regular events like BBQs, dances, speaker jams, and conventions.

-5. By attending 12-Step meetings, you learn about the disease of addiction and how it affects you personally.
+5. By attending 12-step meetings, you learn about the disease of addiction and how it affects you personally.

 6. You also learn how to treat your disease and avoid relapse.